-New York Sports Club trolls Equinox over fallout surrounding owner Stephen Ross’ ties with Donald Trump
+New York Sports Club trolls Equinox over fallout surrounding owner Stephen Ross’s ties with Donald Trump

 Enter, New York Sports Club.

-NYSC took to Instagram for some slick trolling with back-to-back posts stating “FYI: This Friday, August 9th we’re not doing anything in Southhampton.
+NYSC took to Instagram for some slick trolling with back-to-back posts stating, “FYI: This Friday, August 9th we’re not doing anything in Southhampton.
 Come work out with us.”
 And “Commit to something better.”

 Your move, Planet Fitness and Crunch.